thecodeofdaniel/nasm_script/README.md

 Any other characters do matter however, these are: `e` `d` `a` `l`

 `
-e = execute the following files...
+e = execute the following...
 `

 `
-d = debug the following files...
+d = debug the following...
 `

 `